xalt/xalt/README.md

 XALT is a lightweight software tool for any Linux cluster, workstation, or high-end supercomputer to track executable information and linkage of static shared and dynamically linked libraries.
-When the code is executed, wrappers intercept both the GNU linker (ld) and code launcher (like mpirun, aprun, or ibrun) to capture linkage information and environmental variables.
+When the code is executed, wrappers intercept both GNU linker (ld) to capture linkage information and environmental variables.

-By surveying usage, administrators can use XALT to flag jobs that require the attention of support staff and deliver alerts to users pinpointing the causes of problems.
-The metrics produced as part of XALT's output data may be used to improve training, documentation, and research.
-Also, by tracking shared libraries required at link time, and then again at run time, an administrator can track the use of the shared libraries by their user community and detect when changes have occurred over time that might point to performance differences or a hacked SSL library.

 ## Creators
 Dr. Mark Fahey